-Description The Debtor Bank must execute the validation service as follows:
+The Debtor Bank must execute the validation service as follows:

-decide on whether the authentication means have been correctly used

-- conclude that the circumstances of the use of the authentication means appear to be correct on the basis of the information available to the Debtor Bank, i.e. they are not stolen, lost or subject to counterfeit risks - check the BIC code present in the e-Mandate request message received is a valid BIC code applicable to the Debtor Bank - decide on whether the access right of the person who is the legitimate owner of the authentication means has been used in a correct way in respect of the account to be debited.
+- decide on whether the authentication means have been correctly used - conclude that the circumstances of the use of the authentication means appear to be correct on the basis of the information available to the Debtor Bank, i.e. they are not stolen, lost or subject to counterfeit risks - when the Debtor Bank is located in a non-EEA SEPA country, check the BIC code, if present in the e-Mandate request message received, is a valid BIC code applicable to the Debtor Bank - decide on whether the access right of the person who is the legitimate owner of the authentication means has been used in a correct way in respect of the account to be debited.